 - Familiarize yourself with disposal arrangements.

 - Ensure effective storage.

-- Wash face and hands thoroughly after completing mixing operation.
+- Wash your face and hands thoroughly after completing the mixing operation.

 - Shower thoroughly, with special attention to hair and fingernails, after each pesticide application or at the end of the work shift.